stevenbraham/unixtime/readme.md

 # Unixtime

 I often need to use Unix timestamps to search for stuff in MySQL tables.
-So I wrote this tool to quickly convert a date string to an Unix timestamp.
+So I wrote this tool to quickly convert a date string to an Unix timestamp and vice versa.

 Credits to the [date-util library](https://www.npmjs.com/package/date-util) for providing the strtotime parser.